Musicology and LaTeX

-Musicologists have a hard time — namely if they want to enrich their LaTeX-texts by score examples and harmony analyses.
+Musicologists have a hard time — namely if they want to enrich their LaTeX texts by score examples and harmony analyses.
 Up to now, there did not exist any study of whether and how that could be realized with free software.
-This article summarizes a paper — written in German — concerning the topic LaTeX and Musicology, which on the quiet has become a self-referential tutorial teaching what’s possible and what is not.
+This article summarizes a German-written self-referential tutorial teaching what’s possible and what is not with respect to LaTeX and Musicology:

 How it started

 In the beginning, there was my task to write a musicological work.
-I had already explored and documented how one can write humanistic texts with LaTeX.
-My project ‘proScientia.ltx‘ covered the results, a former version was labeled ‘myCsrf’.
+I had already explored and documented how one can write humanistic texts with LaTeX. proScienta.ltx — a project ‘hosted on GitHub‘ — covered the results, a former version was labeled ‘myCsrf’.
 Their specific intentions have been described in a sophisticated German tutorial and in a shorter English version.

-So, I postponed my original task and examined the topic LaTeX and Musicology: I preferred to know the best method before I started for not backing the wrong horse.
+So, I postponed my original task and examined the topic LaTeX and Musicology: I preferred to know the best method before I started to not back the wrong horse.
 Finally, my investigation was documented in a larger text: It reviews smaller tools, describes usable backend systems, discusses frontends, tests converters and delivers a map of conceivable and really possible toolchains.

 Backends